ekzhang/rushlight/README.md

 - Need WebSockets or other protocols that aren't supported by some providers
 - Are just generally too opinionated

-This library tries to take a different approach.
+This library tries to take a more practical approach.

 ## Usage